An Interdisciplinary Ph.D.

 The research and training clusters are a key component of the IBMS program, as they organize faculty members and their laboratories around shared interests, promoting interactions with other laboratories and encouraging networking and collaboration.
 The clusters reflect the diverse areas of research excellence at the University of Notre Dame.
 The majority of laboratories participate in more than one cluster, underscoring the interdisciplinary nature of biomedical science at Notre Dame.

-Students in the IBMS program have access to Notre Dame’s vast resources and outstanding research facilities—including 50 participating laboratories—as well as those at Indiana University School of Medicine–South Bend.
+Students in the IBMS program have access to Notre Dame’s vast resources and outstanding research facilities—including more than 50 participating laboratories—as well as those at Indiana University School of Medicine–South Bend.